NothinBetterToDo/Statistical-Learning/index.md

 It can be used to determine how do systems work, and what will happen in the future.

 We can determine whether the fitted line is good or not, by looking at the sum of squared errors.
+The coefficients for x  change as we move the line, and the best-fit regression line is the one that minimizes sum of squared errors.
+The sum of squared errors (SSE) is a convex quadratic function and we need to minimize it, by taking partial derivatives of the sum of squared errors term with respect to each constant & set to zero and solve these equations simultaneously to find the minimum SSE.

 Data point i prediction error: